-- (i) In 2020 and 2019, the amortizations of intangible assets amounted to \$115,656 and \$197,333, respectively, recorded as operating expenses. - (ii) The Group lost its control over AIC, resulting in its intangible assets to be derecognized in July 2019.
-Please refer to note 6(h).
+(i) In 2021 and 2020, the amortizations of intangible assets amounted to \$116,012 and \$115,656, respectively, recorded as operating expenses.

-- (iii) The Group evaluated the recoverable amounts of its goodwill, which is based on its value-in-use, for impairment testing at each annual reporting date.
-Value-in-use is based on five years of the estimated future cash flow of the Group, and discounted to their present value using the yearly discount rate, which reflects the risks specific to CGU, by 16.22% and 14.88% for the years ended December 31, 2020 and 2019, respectively.
-There were no impairment losses of goodwill in 2020 and 2019. - (iv) The Group did not provide any of the aforementioned intangible assets as collateral. - (n) Short-term borrowings
+- (ii) The Group evaluated the recoverable amounts of its goodwill, which is based on its value-in-use, for impairment testing at each annual reporting date.
+Value-in-use is based on five years of the estimated future cash flow of the Group, and discounted to their present value using the yearly discount rate, which reflects the risks specific to CGU, by 16.21% and 16.22% for the years ended December 31, 2021 and 2020, respectively.
+There were no impairment losses of goodwill in 2021 and 2020. - (m) Short-term borrowings

-The details were as follows:
+The details of short-term borrowings were as follows: